Employee Resigned and Disappeared: How Should We Handle This No-Notice Situation?

 umakanthan53

-Every resignation becomes effective only when it is formally accepted by the employer and the resignee gets relieved on fulfillment of the stipulated notice conditions.
-Until such formal occasion, the employee is deemed to be in service and in case he remains incommunicado to avoid the notice conditions, he can be proceeded against the misconduct of abandonment of job subject to the rules of discipline of the organization and terminated.
+Every resignation becomes effective only when it is formally accepted by the employer, and the resignee is relieved upon fulfillment of the stipulated notice conditions.
+Until such a formal occasion, the employee is deemed to be in service.
+If the employee remains incommunicado to avoid the notice conditions, they can be subject to disciplinary action for abandonment of job as per the organization's rules of discipline and may be terminated.

 umakanthan53